ker0olos/fable/README.md

   <img align="right" width="250" src="https://user-images.githubusercontent.com/52022280/227321932-2ad8d36c-e56c-46e9-91da-161b79eeb029.gif" alt="Animated Pulls">
 </i>

-Fable is a free, open-source gacha bot — a greate alternative to bots like Mudae, Sofi, Karuta.
+Fable is a free, open-source gacha bot — a great alternative to bots like Mudae, Sofi, Karuta.
 Like those bots, you can pull anime characters, customize, and upgrade them.

 Unlike those bots, Fable is NOT a cash-grab scam, everything in Fable is free, no players can pay to get ahead.